-Table 1: The Lem pel-Ziv er ncoding/o decoding table.
-10010 11 account cabler
+Table 1: The Lempel-Ziv encoding/decoding table.

-The alphabet of the source reads $A = \{A, B, C, \\}$ .
-To encode the position 2 bits are sufficient.
+The alphabet of the source reads $A = \{A, B, C, \}$.
+To encode the position, 2 bits are sufficient.
 Furthermore, 3 bits are needed to encode the alphabet (taking into account the extra "." signifying end of the string).
 Therefore, 5 bits are needed per substring, which gives a total of 50 bits.
-In a naive way we needs $3 \times 18 = 54$ bits to send the sequence.
+In a naive way we need 3 bits to encode each symbol of our alphabet $\{A, B, C, , .\}$ which includes now the final dot and we have 18 symbols in our sequence to encode.
+Finally, it requires $3 \times 18 = 54$ bits to send the sequence.

 The elements A,B and C of the last ABC appear in different substrings in the first example.
-For the second example, ABC is part of the substring that contains the last character.
+For the second example, the last ABC is an existing element of a dictionary.